The Bard in the Borderlands

 – Dr. Joseph M. Ortiz., University of Texas at El Paso

-The plays featured in this volume include:
+The plays featured in Volume 2 include:

 • The Merchant of Santa Fe by Ramón A. Flores and Lynn Knight